Women in roofing find their niche, their place to shine in the male-denominated construction world.

 As I watched the roofing crew who recently repaired our roof damaged in a hail storm, I was surprised to see a young woman.
 (Yes, hail storms are very common in our part of central Texas.)

-I will admit that I was surprised untill we were visiting with a friend who had also had a roof replaced by a different crew, and they also had a female in that crew as well.
+I will admit that I was surprised until we were visiting with a friend who had also had a roof replaced by a different crew, and they also had a female in that crew as well.

 Then I read about the fact that a company owned by a woman out of Allen Texas had crews in our area as well.
-I have completly missed out on the growing numbers of women in the roofing business.
+I have completely missed out on the growing numbers of women in the roofing business.

 They had long pants of heavy fabric.
-I don’t know if any was a certified sun blocking clothing or fabric.
+I don’t know if any was certified sun blocking clothing or fabric.
 I do know they were all cautious all day to protect themselves.

 Women Shaping The Roofing Industry?